 CPAP Alternative for Sleep Apnea

 CPAP Intolerant?
-Koala® Center for Sleep and TMJ Disorders Offers Comfortable Oral Appliance Therapy for Patients Suffering from Sleep Apnea.
-For More Information, Please Call Us.
+Koala® Center For Sleep & TMJ Disorders Offers Comfortable Oral Appliance Therapy for Patients Suffering from Sleep Apnea.
+For More Information, Please call us today or visit us online to book an appointment.

 Our country is sleep-deprived – desperate for restful nights, to awaken easily, and be functional throughout the day without needing a nap.
 The anxiety and stress of our busy world certainly make it difficult to fall asleep and stay asleep.
 But those dreams of being rested are even more difficult to achieve when nights are fraught with the tossing, turning, snoring, choking, or gasping for breath of oneself or a bed partner.